CMakePP/CMaize/docs/src/developer/design/user_api.rst

 ********************************

-At a fundamental level, CMaize needs a user API because CMaize will have users and the users need to be able to interface with CMaize.
-The more pertinent question is why do we need a functional-style user API modeled after CMake?
+At a fundamental level, CMaize needs a user API because CMaize will have users who need to be able to interface with CMaize.
+The more pertinent question is, "Why do we need a functional-style user API modeled after CMake?"
 To that end, we want to design CMaize's user :term:`API` in a manner which simplifies writing the :term:`build system` for a :term:`project`.
-At the same time we also want to facilitate converting existing CMake-based build systems to CMaize-based build systems.
+At the same time, we want to facilitate converting existing CMake-based build systems to CMaize-based build systems.
 Since CMake is a functional language, having a functional-style user API facilitates the conversion.